arnavkamra14/CSE151A_MushroomAnalysis/README.md

 #### Conclusion: KNN
 We are happy with the results with our 2nd model, a K-nearest neighbors model using the 5 nearest neighbors.
 There was no overfitting, the accuracy score kept increasing with an increased training set size, and it did better than our first model.

-To improve upon this model, we can use further
+To improve upon this model, we can use further test our different amounts of nearest neighbors and see what value is most optimal